-A Visa foreign transaction fee of 0% to 3% could apply to purchases processed outside the U.S., depending on which Visa credit card or debit card you have.
-The Visa foreign transaction fee is usually $0 on travel rewards credit cards, which are built for spending all around the world.
+The Visa foreign transaction fee is usually either 0% or 3%, depending on which Visa credit card or debit card you have.
+The Visa foreign transaction fee is typically 0% on travel rewards credit cards, which are built for spending all around the world.
 And some credit card companies, such as Capital One, don’t charge foreign fees on any of their cards, Visa or Mastercard.
 But many other Visa cards come with foreign transaction fees of 1%, 2% or even 3%. … read full answer

 While it’s difficult to list every Visa’s foreign transaction fee – the are a ton of Visa cards – we can go over a few popular examples.

 The Capital One QuicksilverOne credit limit is $300 or higher.
 There's no way to tell upfront how high your QuicksilverOne limit could get, but if you make your first 6 monthly payments on time, you could get access to a higher credit line.
 Capital One is known for offering credit limit increases to cardholders who regularly use their cards and pay on time.… read full answer

 The Capital One foreign transaction fee is $0 on all of its cards.
 This means you won’t be charged extra on transactions processed outside of the United States, whether it’s a purchase at a physical location in a foreign country, or an online transaction through an internationally-based merchant.
 That goes for every single Capital One credit card, from travel rewards cards like the … read full answerCapital One Venture Rewards Credit Card to cash back cards like the Capital One Quicksilver Cash Rewards Credit Card.